Samuel Beckett Bridge at Christmas 3 days in Dublin

 Dublin Winter Lights Festival

-On Nov.
-29th, Dublin city officials will turn on the holiday lights, launching its annual Winter Lights Festival that promises to transform the city center into a winter wonderland of colorful lights through the Christmas holiday.
+In early December, Dublin will officially launch its annual Winter Lights Festival that promises to transform the city center into a winter wonderland of colorful lights through the Christmas holiday.

 Colorful lights shine on The Custom House in Dublin for the holidays, a popular attraction that takes place during December in Ireland.
 Photo: Devon Mahon, Fáilte Ireland.

-Tickets for both are now available, with a €2 charge per adult.
+Tickets are now available, with a €2 charge per adult.
+Two children will be admitted free.

 Wonderlights – Dublin & Cork